New York City is such a magical place to visit during Christmas time!

-The hotel is just a few blocks away from Rockerfeller Center and most of the places we wanted to see on our short weekend trip to New York City for Christmas.
-It was also very child friendly with spacious rooms, they also offer ajoining rooms for larger families.
+The hotel is just a few blocks away from Rockefeller Center and most of the places we wanted to see on our short weekend trip to New York City for Christmas.
+It was also very child friendly with spacious rooms, they also offer adjoining rooms for larger families.

 During the day Rockefeller is still super cheery with open air bars and drink carts!
 We wanted to ice skate but the line was just too long!

 The Saks 5th Avenue Window Displays were stunning this year especially all the Frozen-themed ones!

 Definitely worth checking out if you are in New York for Christmas.

 Unfortunately, we didn’t get to do the Santaland Experience because the line was simply too long!

 Instead, we just looked at the window displays outside which were super fun, especially the dog that wags his tail when you pet his nose!